btschwertfeger/python-cmethods/doc/src/introduction.rst

     atmospheric and meteorological processes.

-- Except for the detrended quantile mapping (DQM) technique, all methods can be applied to 1- and 3-dimensional data sets.
+- Except for the detrended quantile mapping (DQM) technique, all methods can be applied to single and multidimensional data sets.
 The implementation of DQM to 3-dimensional data is still in progress.

-- For any questions -- please open an issue at https://github.com/btschwertfeger/python-cmethods/issues Examples can be found in the `python-cmethods`_ repository and of course within this documentation.
+- For any questions -- please open an issue at https://github.com/btschwertfeger/python-cmethods/issues.
+Examples can be found in the `python-cmethods`_ repository and of course within this documentation.

 References
 ----------